 4'x2'x2' PVC Panel Reptile Enclosure by Zen Habitats

-Pre-order now for guaranteed delivery in August.
+Pre-order now for anticipated shipment in late November.

 Bamboo Printed Composite PVC Panels

 Durable – our composite PVC has minimal bowing due to age, weight, or heat (superior to standard PVC)

 4’x2’x2’ – 120 gallon equivalent

 Humidity levels from 0% to 100% depending on need

 Supports UTH (Under Tank Heating)